scala/docs.scala-lang/tutorials/tour/classes.md

 The class defines two variables `x` and `y` and two methods: `move` and `toString`. `move` takes two integer arguments but does not return a value (the implicit return type `Unit` corresponds to `void` in Java-like languages). `toString`, on the other hand, does not take any parameters but returns a `String` value.
 Since `toString` overrides the pre-defined `toString` method, it has to be tagged with the `override` flag.

-Note: In Scala, a block of statements inside a method has a value.
-The last statement is that value.
-So, whenever you see a block of code assigned to a method, consider the value evaluated from the last statement to be returned to the caller.
-In the case of `toString` method above, the only statement in that block is evaluated and returned to the caller.
+Note: In Scala, it isn't necessary to say `return` in order to return a value.
+The value returned from a method is simply the last value in the method body.
+In the case of the `toString` method above, the expression after the equals sign is evaluated and returned to the caller.

 Classes in Scala are parameterized with constructor arguments.
 The code above defines two constructor arguments, `xc` and `yc`; they are both visible in the whole body of the class.
 In our example they are used to initialize the variables `x` and `y`.